guialfredo/columbo-root-cause-explorer/scenarios/s005_permission_denied/README.md

 4. **Identify mismatch**: UID 1000 (container) vs UID 0 (volume files)
 5. **Trace volume creation**: Find setup.sh that seeded volume as root
 6. **Formulate root cause**: Volume initialized with wrong ownership for container user

+## Design Notes

+**Exception Handling**: The `save_checkpoint()` function intentionally uses broad `except Exception` rather than specific `PermissionError` handling.
+This simulates real-world code where developers often use generic exception handling that masks the specific nature of errors, making the debugging scenario more challenging and realistic.